ryanflorence/ember-tools/README.md

 - baked in testing
 - generated tests
 - support for custom application namespace (instead of just `App`)
-- consolidate all bin script usage into `ember` (get rid of ember-generate, etc.)
 - emblem.js templates
 - coffeescript generators
 - AMD generators/build (maybe)
 - coffeescript + AMD generators! (maybe-er)
 - ES6 module generators/build EVEN THOUGH E'RBODY UP IN THEIR GRILL (maybeist)
-- refactor some of the ugly parts of the code

 ## License and Copyright